PandaFalls2004/Minutes_and_Ratings/README.md

 Alternative Hypothesis: The missingness of the *rating* column does depend on *n_steps*

-The test statistc that we used in our permutation test was **absolute difference in means** and our significance level was **.05**
+The test statistic that we used in our permutation test was **absolute difference in means** and our significance level was **.05**

 We ran a permutation test by shuffling the *n_steps* column 500 times to get 500 simulations of the mean differences.